1. The rules and guidelines apply to all players competing in PUCL online.

 1. Players who appear more than 10 minutes after the start time for any round will be defaulted for that game.
 Players with the white pieces have 10 minutes to send a challenge after the start time before they default the game.
 Conversely, players with the black pieces have 10 minutes to accept the challenge before they default the game.
 If the challenge is sent late, the player with the black pieces must accept the challenge no later than 3 minutes after it is sent, or before 10 minutes after the start time (whichever comes later).
 This will help keep rounds running on time.

 H. Zoom Regulations

-1. All players participating in the playoffs are required to join the zoom call the organizers host no later than 5 minutes prior to the start of the first game on each day of the playoffs.
+1. In case the Playoffs are held online: All players participating in the playoffs are required to join the zoom call the organizers host no later than 5 minutes prior to the start of the first game on each day of the playoffs.
 Players must keep their webcams switched on and microphones muted during the course of the game unless otherwise requested by an arbiter.

 2. When requested by an arbiter, and in any case during their own games, players must:

 Share their screen (including task manager) in the Zoom call